Marcos Maidana has stated a rematch with former foe Amir Khan would be of interest to the Argentinian ahead of an imminent comeback to action.

 If you asked the man himself who he’d like to face, and WBN has done this a few times before, he’d go for ex-training partner Manny Pacquiao.

-But Maidana would certainly be someone Amir Khan would consider, especially if the timing and terms were correct.
+But Maidana would undoubtedly be someone Amir Khan would consider, especially if the timing and terms were correct.